tinsae-ghilay/tinsae-ghilay.github.io/README.md

  and then in html.\

- Also background images for calendarNav need to be named from 1 to 13 based on month they represent, and they should be in .webp format. as can be seen in bellow example.
+ Also background images for calendarNav need to be named from 1 to 13 based on month they represent, and they should be in .webp format. as can be seen in bellow example from showMonth() function of Calendar class(Calendar.js).

   ``` javascript
    // setting text to title of the month. i.e Month and year the calendar is on.